Saza-dev/E-Commerce/README.md

 - `Users` : Manage all users
 - `Categories` : Manage categories and map products to them
 - `Products` : Manage products including variants
+- `Orders` : Manage all the customer orders
 - `Cart` : Add, remove, and update products in the cart
 - `Addresses` : Manage multiple shipping addresses
 - `Profile` : Update and manage user profiles